nus-sys/neobft-artifact/README.md

 The FPGA should be connected to the physical port 46.

 Servers should run Ubuntu 20.04 LTS.
-Switch should install Tofino SDE 9.7.0.
+Switch should install Tofino SDE 9.7.0 and the ICA tools helper scripts.
 The FPGA host machine should install XXX.

+Refer to [the AWS instruction](./README-aws.md) to set up scalable benchmark's hardware.

 **Prepare control machine.**
 A control machine is used to build the artifacts and orchestrate the